Design Reviews and You!

 Design Reviews

 A project leader may be assigned a project with a specific deliverable and the timeline to complete the project is typically within a 3-6 month period.
 Then the project is considered complete when the new equipment is up and running or the new product is launched and is selling on the market.
 But what type of rough wake is left behind that project manager if they don't do a design review?
-Is the equipment operator friendly?
+Is the equipment user-friendly?
 Is the product designed for manufacturability?
 One simple oversight on the part of the project manager can cause long-term production inefficiencies.
 Overlooking the importance of design reviews during project implementation has serious long-term cost implications.

 If you are a project leader, put your ego aside.
 Accept that you do not know everything there is to know about efficient operations.
 People who work in the shop floor trenches have information that you need.
 This includes machine operators, packers, maintenance mechanics, electricians and even quality inspectors.
 People who will do the daily work that supports your project will be doing it for the next 5, 10 or even 20 years and they deserve input.
 What they know about the process can certainly add value to your project.

 A critical step in effective project management is to include design reviews into a project timeline.
 Even if you are under pressure to deliver your project against an aggressive launch date, you must understand that design reviews will increase your probability of project success, not diminish it.
-If you get resistance from managers, pushback and simply insist on it.
+If you get resistance from managers, push back and simply insist on it.
 Design reviews are a nonnegotiable step of any large-scale project.

 Keys to a successful design view include:

 First, understand what is flexible within the design.
 Are there engineering changes that can be made?
 Is the equipment custom whereas anything goes?
 Or is it semi-custom where some design changes can be implemented?
-Or is it off-the-shelf, whereas machine design changes are off limits?
+Or is it off-the-shelf, whereas machine design changes are off-limits?

 Second, understand that even with off-the-shelf equipment, design reviews are still critical.
 A cross-functional design review team can still add value in terms of machine location, layout, materials flow and maintenance access.
-Axillary components can be discussed as well.
+Auxiliary components can be discussed as well.
 Things like safety features, safety devices, noise levels, changeover procedures, maintenance methods and troubleshooting can all be addressed before the equipment arrives and this will save time later.

 Third, humor every idea.
 When an employee brings up an idea, consider it carefully.
-Maybe their idea is unrealistic within a reasonable cost framework but understand that even though their proposal may be unjustified, the problem that they are trying to solve is real.
+Maybe their idea is unrealistic within a reasonable cost framework, but understand that even though their proposal may be unjustified, the problem that they are trying to solve is real.
 So sometimes you need to listen for a problem and come up with a design solution on your own.
 One that solves that operational problem.
 If the equipment is custom, then be creative.
 Try not to let your ego prevent reasonable solutions.
 Remember, adding a few dollars to the upfront cost may save thousands of dollars over many years of production.

 Fourth, document the input of the design review team and address every point they bring up.
 You’ll come across a range of potential design improvements.
 After you investigate each idea, you’ll need to have detailed responses.
 Whether you answer with a YES or a NO to an idea, you owe it to the team to respond with an answer and provide an explanation.